Renting is changing

 Will I need to issue a new tenancy agreement for my tenants?

 If you already have a written record of the terms of the tenancy agreement, then you won’t need to change or reissue it.
-Instead, you’ll need to provide the tenant with a government-produced information sheet explaining how the tenancy has changed.
-We’ll publish this information sheet in March 2026.
+Instead, you’ll need to provide the tenant with a copy of the new government-produced Information Sheet explaining how the tenancy has changed.

-If your existing tenancy doesn’t have any written record of the terms of the agreement – perhaps because it is based on a verbal agreement between you and your tenant – then you’ll need to provide certain information about the tenancy to your tenant in writing.
-You will need to do this instead of providing the information sheet.
-We will publish further guidance on this in January 2026.
+If your existing tenancy doesn’t have any written record of the terms of the agreement – perhaps because it’s based on a verbal agreement between you and your tenant – then you’ll need to provide certain information about the tenancy to your tenant in writing.
+You’ll need to do this instead of providing the Information Sheet.
+We’ve published guidance on this.

 What will these changes mean for me when I set up new tenancies?